 A system of equations is called as a set of linear equations, if it includes two or more linear equations containing two or more variables.
-The term “solving” in the language of the system of equations means to find the value of each variable that makes the equations true.
+The term “solving” in the language of the system of equations means to find the value of each variable that makes the equation true.
 Probably you can remember from your school days that there are many methods of solving a system of equations.
-However if you can’t remember them then you should not be bothered as this article will assist you to prepare for this section in the GRE Quantitative Reasoning syllabus.
+However, if you can’t remember them then you should not be bothered as this article will assist you to prepare for this section in the GRE Quantitative Reasoning syllabus.
 But before refreshing these concepts we should first understand what a linear equation means.

 For example: 7 + x = 23

 p +3q = 2a

 Let’s refresh these methods for solving the linear equations now.

 - Add and Subtract: This is the least used method.
 In this method, you simply add and subtract to isolate a variable and then after getting the value of one of the variable put it in any one equation to get the value of another variable.

 Example: Solve for x and y in; x + 3y = 10 and x + 12y = 19

 Here, subtract both the equations, which will eliminate x